Country Walk case: The Miami Method

-Some attempted to raise questions about these cases when Reno was nominated for U.S. Attorney General: Debbie Nathan's journal article was faxed to the White House, and Fijnje's father (a Dutch diplomat) "sent a letter to the Senate Judiciary Committee".
+Some attempted to raise questions about these cases when Reno was nominated for U.S. Attorney General: An article by journalist Debbie Nathan in a non-peer reviewed journal edited by Ralph Underwager was faxed to the White House, and Fijnje's father (a Dutch diplomat) "sent a letter to the Senate Judiciary Committee".
 Raskin argued that the Fijnje case in particular should be raised at Reno's confirmation hearings, but Black was more forgiving and opposed this.
 Black's view prevailed as Reno was not then questioned about any of these cases.
-When asked about the Country Walk case while running for Governor of Florida in 2002, Reno replied, "I haven't looked at the file in 15 years, I would need you to bring me all the files, and I don't foresee having the time to go through the files."
+When asked about the Country Walk case while running for Governor of Florida in 2002, Reno replied, "I haven't looked at the file in 15 years; I would need you to bring me all the files, and I don't foresee having the time to go through the files."

 Unspeakable Acts

 This case inspired a 1986 book and a 1990 ABC made-for-TV movie, both called Unspeakable Acts.
 The book and early reviews accepted the prosecution's account, but Debbie Nathan criticized author Jan Hollingsworth for leaving out important facts and not disclosing her relationship to the prosecutors: Hollingsworth had left her position as a TV-reporter to become a paid consultant to the Bragas.

 The movie starred Jill Clayburgh and Brad Davis as Laurie and Joseph Braga, and Gregory Sierra and Bess Meyer as Frank and Ileana Fuster.
 But neither Reno nor any of Ileana's other interrogators were portrayed.
 The movie changed the Fusters' child from a son to a daughter.
 At the end of the movie, star Clayburgh spoke (out of character) about detecting signs of sexual abuse in children.

 The movie and its contemporary reviews accepted the prosecution's (and book's) theory.
 The New York Times praised the movie for avoiding exploitation and sensationalism, but People Magazine panned the movie as "harsh, sanctimonious [and] painful to watch."
 Some parents of the alleged victims objected to the movie for reopening old wounds.

-Frank Fuster has been "seriously attacked five times" in prison, and most seriously when a fellow prisoner stabbed Fuster in the neck after a rebroadcast of this movie.
+Later discussion

+In his book The Witch-Hunt Narrative, professor Ross E. Cheit argues most of those accused in alleged day-care sex-abuse hysteria cases or ritual abuse cases in the 1980s were in fact guilty of some level of child abuse, though he agrees many cases were very poorly investigated and is often skeptical of more lurid or sensationalistic claims.
+Cheit includes the Fuster case in his discussion.

+Critics have raised objections to Cheit's findings.